Registration

 (4005) Year

 In addition to all of the components of English 7, this class focuses on nonfiction and multi-genre writing with an emphasis on research and the writing process.
 The texts chosen for this class have a humanistic or multi-cultural focus.
 We will develop our critical thinking skills through research, discussion, and analysis.
-To sign up for this class, be sure to complete the honors application.

 Mathematics